amir-dehkordi/Dynamic-Graphs/README.md

 ## Exploratory_data_analysis
+- EDA1-- 2019 dataset
-- EDA1--1st part
+- EDA2023-1-- 2023 dataset part 1
-- EDA2--2nd part
+- EDA2023-2-- 2023 dataset part 2
+- ridership-- 2023dataset

-## NOTCE
+## NOTiCE

-- Process_data file will be added to the repository as the objectives project reaches the conclusion .
+- Process_data file will be added to the repository as the objectives project reaches the conclusion. which is included of 1 - distance.ipynb
+  2 - inbound and outbound.ipynb
+  3 - Graphhoper.ipynb
+  4 - preprocess.ipynb

 - new alogorthms which is writing in A Spatial-Temporal Graph Attentional Long Short-Term Memory (STGA-LSTM) neural network framework to predict short-run bike-sharing demand at a station level using multi-source data sets will be added to the repository as the objectives project reaches the conclusion